UFC Fight Night: Yan vs. Dvalishvili: Background

-The venue was originally known as The Joint (part of the Hard Rock Hotel and Casino) and held several UFC events in the early 2000s.
+The venue was originally known as The Joint (part of the Hard Rock Hotel and Casino) and held several UFC and WEC events in the early 2000s.
 This event marked the promotion's first visit to the venue after it was rebranded and the first since The Ultimate Fighter: Team Carwin vs. Team Nelson Finale in December 2012.

 A light heavyweight bout between former UFC Light Heavyweight Championship challenger Anthony Smith and Jamahal Hill was expected to headline the event.
-However in mid-December, Hill was pulled from the contest in order to headline UFC 283 against former champion Glover Teixeira for the vacant title.
-Smith was later scheduled to face Johnny Walker on May 13 at UFC Fight Night 224.
+However, in mid-December, Hill was pulled from the contest in order to headline UFC 283 against former champion Glover Teixeira for the vacant title.
+Smith was later scheduled to face Johnny Walker on May 13 at UFC on ABC: Rozenstruik vs. Almeida.

 A bantamweight bout between former UFC Bantamweight Champion Petr Yan and Merab Dvalishvili headlined the event.

 A bantamweight bout between Mario Bautista and Guido Cannetti took place at the event.
 They were previously scheduled to meet at UFC on ESPN: Barboza vs. Chikadze, but Bautista pulled out after testing positive for COVID-19.

 A middleweight bout between Makhmud Muradov and Abusupiyan Magomedov was expected to take place at the event.
 They were previously scheduled to meet at UFC Fight Night: Gane vs. Tuivasa but Muradov withdrew due to injury.
 At the end of February, it was announced that Muradov had pulled out of the bout again.

 A bantamweight bout between Raphael Assunção and Kyler Phillips was scheduled for the event.
 However, Phillips withdrew from the event for undisclosed reasons and was replaced by Davey Grant.

 A light heavyweight bout between Nikita Krylov and former LFA Light Heavyweight Champion Ryan Spann was originally expected to headline UFC Fight Night: Muniz vs. Allen.
-However, the headliner was canceled during the broadcast as Krylov had fallen ill.
+However, the headliner was cancelled during the broadcast as Krylov had fallen ill.
 The pair was rescheduled for this event at a catchweight of 215 pounds.

 A welterweight bout between Carlston Harris and Abubakar Nurmagomedov was expected to take place at the event.
 However, Nurmagomedov withdrew from the bout due to undisclosed reasons and was replaced by Jared Gooden.
 At the weigh-ins, Gooden weighed in at 177 pounds, six pounds over the welterweight non-title fight limit.
 The bout proceeded at catchweight and Gooden was fined 30% of his purse, which went to Harris.

 Also at the weigh-ins, Ricardo Ramos weighed in at 154 pounds, eight pounds over the featherweight non-title fight limit.
-As a result, his bout with Austin Lingo was canceled.
+As a result, his bout with Austin Lingo was cancelled.